usmonovAbdilaziz/sendMessage/Readme.md

    npm install
    ```

-2. Create a `.env` file based on `.env.example` and add your webhook URL:
+2. Create a `.env` file based on `.env.example` and add your webhook URLs:

    ```bash
    cp .env.example .env
    ```

-   Then edit the `.env` file to include your ngrok webhook URL.
+   Then edit the `.env` file to include your API endpoint and ngrok webhook URL.

 3. Compile TypeScript to JavaScript: